burakgocer/game-analytics/README.md

 A total of **17 separate CSV files** were merged into a single unified event table.

-> 🖼️ **Image 2 — Use on Slide 2: “Raw Data Landscape”**
-> Display a timeline visual showing the multi-period nature of the data.

 ---

 ## 📌 Event-Level to User-Level Transformation